ke-David/smart-task-dashboard/README.md

 # Smart Task Dashboard

-A small web app built to refresh and demonstrate core IT BSc skills through a single, coherent project.
+A small web app built to refresh and demonstrate core IT BSc skills through one coherent, end-to-end project.

-The goal of this project: building something end-to-end using common tools and concepts expected from a junior IT graduate.
+The goal of this project: building a realistic application using common tools and concepts expected from a junior IT graduate.

 ## Project Goals

 - Refresh frontend development fundamentals
-- Practice backend development with Python
+- Practice backend development with Python and Flask
-- Work with data storage
+- Work with relational databases
+- Apply REST API design principles
-- Apply Git and GitHub
+- Apply Git and GitHub workflows
-- Build a realistic project for job applications
+- Build a simple web application to create and manage daily tasks.

 ## Technologies Used